Bachelor of Nursing: Post RN

 - Council of Ministers of Education, Canada.
 (2007).
 Ministerial Statement on Quality Assurance of Degree Education in Canada: Canadian Degree Qualifications Framework.
 Retrieved from

-Updated August 28 2016 by Web Strategy, Advancement
+Updated July 28 2017 by Web Strategy, University Relations